efremover/efremoweb/content/science-communication/Graph6_Challenge/index.md

 ---
 title: Logo Design for the Antarctic Project "Challenge"

-subtitle: Antarctic
+subtitle:

 # Summary for listings and search engines
-summary: Antarctic Logo
+summary: This graphical illustration was selected as main Logo for the Antarctic Research Project "CHALLENGE" by the University of Barcelona.

 # Link this post with a project
 projects: []